 Section 12.1 of the Board Charter provides that the preferred limit of service by a director of the Company is 10 years, unless otherwise requested by the Board to continue.
-The length of tenure of the non-executive directors ranges between 9 months and 9 years with approximately 4.5 years being the average tenure.
+The length of tenure of the non-executive directors ranges between 1.8 years and 8.9 years with approximately 4.7 years being the average tenure.

-23 February 2022 Page 9 of 29 The Board is satisfied that the length of tenure of its directors does not call into question their independence.
+The Board is satisfied that the length of tenure of its directors does not call into question their independence.